cgiorelli/SousVide/README.md

 # Crock-Pot Sous-Vide

-This code, developed on the Aruindo IDE, turns your Crock-Pot into a Sous-Vide cooker.
+Developed on the Aruindo IDE, this code turns your Crock-Pot into a Sous-Vide cooker.

 ##Table of Contents